 Based in the San Francisco Bay Area, Vivianne Hiriart-Riedemann is a seasoned moderator and analyst with over 13 years of experience participating and leading projects that involve the Hispanic population in the US and different Latin American countries.

-She has moderated over 650 focus groups, IDI’s and TDI’s as well as a vast number of in-home ethnographies, shop-alongs and workshops.
+She has moderated over 800 focus groups and interviews, as well as a vast number of in-home ethnographies, shop-alongs, online communities, and workshops.
 She has written and presented dozens of reports in English and Spanish.

 Along her career, Vivianne has interviewed people from very different backgrounds: Mexican state secretaries, CEO’s in the US and Mexico, physicians, patients with complex diseases, insurance agents, inmates in France at a penitentiary hospital, earthquake survivors in Haiti, advocates to end Female Genital Cutting in Senegal, bartenders in Canada, moms, housewives, mechanics and young adults who enjoy having a beer with their friends.